open-dynamic-robot-initiative/udriver_firmware/readme.md

 # udriver_firmware

-Firmware of the udriver with SPI control.
+This repository contains the Firmware of the [ODRI](https://github.com/open-dynamic-robot-initiative) udriver with SPI control.
-It works on [TODO]

-# Installation

-## Clone it

-Just clone it somewhere

-## Dependencies

-This package owns a empty motorware folder that you need to fill in.
-In order to do this follow this instruction:

-- [TODO]

-# Flashing your udrivers

-[TODO]
+The flashing process works at least on Ubuntu18.04, for more details see the `readme` file [in the firmware folder](./firmware/README.md).